zetah11/zippy/docs/semantics/whitespace.md

 - The lexer keeps track of a "stack" of indentation levels, starting at the leftmost column 0.
-- If there is a decrease in the indentation level, `Dedent` tokens are emitted until the top of the indentation stack is less than or equal to the current indentation level.
+- If there is a decrease in the indentation level, `Dedent` tokens are emitted until the top of the indentation stack is equal to the current indentation level.
+The current indentation level cannot be greater than the top of the stack.
 - If the indentation level has decreased or stayed the same, an `Eol` token is emitted *after* every `Dedent` token.
 - If the indentation level has increased from the top of the indentation stack